jsolorio4895/build-a-blog/README.md

 This small, flask-based app implements a blog.

+# Entity Analysis

 * A blog is a series of _entries_
 * Each _entry_ includes a _title_ and a _body_

+# Requirements

 The app must meet several requirements:

 * List all previous blog entries in chronological order
 * List all previous blog entries in reverse-chronological order
 * Allow anybody to create a new blog entry
-* Display the blog entry after creation
+* Display the individual blog entry after creation
+* Include a menu bar with available commands

+## Non-requirements

+* No authentication or authorization is required
+* All access can be anonymous

 # User stories